 Paying Taxes and Duties

 If duties and taxes are applied to your shipment, the recipient may be required to pay them either before or upon delivery.
 Additionally, if taxes and duties do apply, delivery times may be impacted as the shipment may require extra time to clear customs in the destination country.
+It helps to manage your international customer's expectations as international shipments can have longer delivery times due to customs clearance.

 For most postage options, these fees cannot be paid in advance and you may need to inform your recipient to make the appropriate arrangements.
 These postage options are commonly referred to as delivered duty unpaid (DDU) services.
 In the event that the recipient refuses to pay the outstanding duties, you as the shipper are responsible for any customs fees that your shipments incur.